-This topic is near and dear to my heart today as the news comes out that Texas (where I am) is ending the distribution of federal unemployment assistance early.
+Cash flow management is a topic that is near and dear to my heart today as the news comes out that Texas (where I am) is ending the distribution of federal unemployment assistance early.
 Regardless of political opinion, the fact is, there are self-employed individuals counting on these benefits in some way, shape, or form.
 I did a little more research after hearing this news and learned that Texas is one of many states suspending federal benefits earlier than planned.
-That’s the key word here, it is unplanned.
+That’s the keyword here, it is unplanned.
 Whether it’s a pandemic, a natural disaster, or the loss of a key customer.
 You cannot control everything that happens in and around your business.
-Unplanned events will require you take quick and educated action.
+Unplanned events will require you to take quick and educated action.
 With proper cash flow management techniques, you are prepared to do just that.

 What is Cash Flow?

 Cash flow is exactly like it sounds – the flow of cash into, within, and out of your business.
 Technically, the definition of cash flow involves the increase or decrease in cash a company has.
 Cash flow can be increased through revenue growth, cost reduction, or by return on investments.
 Since that’s how we increase cash, it can be assumed any event that causes the opposite effect (decrease in revenue, increase in cost, or loss on investment) would decrease cash flow.
 When these events happen suddenly with big dollars attached, they can jeopardize the ability for your business to continue.

 Another phrase you should know is “cash runway” this is the amount of time your business has to recover from an emergency based on the impact of the event and the excess cash available to you.
 The reason we call it a runway is because it gives us an idea of how long you have left until you must take off or drop off.
 I’ll go into more detail on this and the calculation later in this article.

 CASH IS KING